CharaChorder/docs/docs/Device Manager.rst

 	If the time between the individual chords in a compound chord is:

-	* less than the Compound timeout, then it succeeds and the individual chords are replaced with the compound chords output
+	* less than the Compound timeout, then it succeeds and the individual chords are replaced with the compound chord's output
 	* greater than the Compound timeout, then it fails and the individual chords remain

 .. dropdown:: Detection method